ROHAN0011/rotate-desktop-screen/README.md

 # rotate desktop screen
- This program will control and rotate your desktop screen.
+ Using this python program you will control and rotate your desktop screen in any direction i.e. UP, DOWN, RIGHT, LEFT as you want.